 The responses revealed that half of the time, the participants were not paying attention to what they were doing.
 Those who daydream, and thus are not concentrating at the task at hand, were reported to be less happy.
 It is this wandering of the mind that is causing them to be gloomy.

-Rather than focusing at what was happening right at that instant — living in the moment — some of the sadder participants were thinking about the past or something that had yet to happen.
-The study is still ongoing, and you can participate here, if you have an iPhone.
+Rather than focusing on what was happening right at that instant — living in the moment — some of the sadder participants were thinking about the past or something that had yet to happen.

 Mindfulness living is about living consciously, and according to Jon Kabat-Zinn, “the awareness that emerges through paying attention on purpose, in the present moment, and nonjudgmentally to the unfolding of experience moment by moment.”

 The ability to concentrate well requires repeated practice.
-One way to do that is to practise mindfulness meditation: sitting down with our eyes closed and observing our physical sensations, thoughts, and emotions from a distant without judgment.
+One way to do that is to practice mindfulness meditation: sitting down with our eyes closed and observing our physical sensations, thoughts, and emotions from a distance without judgment.
 Label them as an “itch”, a “thought” or anger, for example, as they come and go in our consciousness.

 When we can do this 20 minutes a day, often enough, we will start to realize that we are not our thoughts or emotions, and we will be less affected by them.
 That’s when we’re able to stay focused on what we do at any moment and become more present with our lives.

 More: Apart from engaging in daily mindfulness meditation, here are 10 steps suggested by Reader’s Digest on how you can start living mindfully as well.

 2. Have sufficient quality sleep

 Most of us are aware of the importance of sleep on our health.
 After all, it’s a fundamental “physiological” need under Maslow’s hierarchy.